paradoxinversion/react-starter/README.md

 Clone this repo and install dependencies with `npm install`.

 ### Starting The Server
-To start the server asnd start hacking, run
+To start the server and start hacking, run
 ```
 npm start
 ```